rcthakuri/ChatGPT-Slack/README.md

 # ChatGPT-Slack

 This project integrates `ChatGPT`, a powerful language processing AI, into Slack to provide instant answers to user questions.
-This chatbot, is hosted on in your local server and tunnel it via `NgRok` it leverages ChatGPT's natural language understanding capabilities to deliver accurate responses in real-time.
+This chatbot, can be hosted on your local server and tunnel it via `NgRok`.
+It leverages ChatGPT's natural language understanding capabilities to deliver accurate responses in real-time.
 With this integration, users can easily access a wealth of knowledge and information directly through their Slack workspace.
 Give it a try and see how ChatGPT can enhance your team's productivity!